-In January 1985, the Corporation announced it will issue guaranteed-rate standby commitments, which will enable lenders to lock in an interest rate at the time they receive a standby commitment.
-The rate will remain in effect for the term of the commitment; however, the lender must convert its commitment to a mandatory delivery commitment before the Corporation will purchase the mortgage loans.
+In January 1985, the Corporation began issuing guaranteed-rate standby commitments, which enable lenders to lock in an interest rate at the time they receive a standby commitment.
+The rate remains in effect for the term of the commitment; however, the lender must convert its commitment to a mandatory delivery commitment before the Corporation will purchase the mortgage loans.
 The commitments are structured so that the Corporation can hedge its interest rate risk.
 The combined term of the standby and mandatory commitments can be up to five months.
 The Corporation also issued such commitments in 1984 as part of a pilot program.